BLSQ/iaso/iaso/enketo/README.md

 To test the export, add the `to_export=true` argument.
 You will need FormMapping and a DHIS2 configuration to test the full export

+# Create and edit form from iaso
+For the Edit in Enketo feature it use `/enketo/create/` and `/enketo/edit/<instance_uuid>/` instead of `/enketo/public_create_url/` .
+It  behave nearly in the same way but not 100% exactly.
+It's restricted to currently logged in user and embed the current user in the form definition.

+Other differences it take the internal iaso form_id and not the one from the XML, idem for Org Unit etc..

+To confirm but normally from Step "4" to Step "14" in the flow diagram would be the same.

+The export behave differently as it is handled by the Front End manually in a separate call.

 # Old notes on implementations
 Warning some part might not be up-to-date.